cannatag/ldap3/docs/manual/source/tutorial.rst

 ===================

 As any system that stores information, LDAP let you perform the standard CRUD (Create, Read, Update, Delete) operations, but their usage is someway rudimentary.
-Again, if you think of the intended use of the original DAP protocol (storing simple key-values pairs related to an entry to use in a phone directory) this makes sense.
+Again, if you think of the intended use of the original DAP protocol (storing simple key-values pairs related to an entry in a phone directory) this makes sense.
 An entry is written once, seldom modified, and eventually deleted, So the create (**Add** in LDAP), update (**Modify** or **ModifyDn**) and delete (**Delete**) operations have a very basic usage while the Read (**Search**) operation is richer of options, but lacks many capabilities you would expect in a modern query language (as 1 to N relationship, joining, or server data manipulation).
 Nonetheless almost everything you can do in a modern